 Team position standings shall be determined on a 7 point basis, with 2 point(s) awarded for each game won and 1 point awarded for the high team series in each match.

 League standings will be determined based on total number of wins.
 For the purpose of playoff seeding, ties in the league standings will be broken by Total Scored Pins.

-Prior to the start of each week, the team captain, or delegate, must identify the players present and the 3 players per game that will be scored in league play.
+Prior to the start of each game, the team captain, or delegate, must identify the players present and the 3 players per game that will be scored in league play.
 If a team has more than 3 players present, each player must be scored at least once.
 It is as the discretion of the individual player, if they would like to bowl when their score is not factored into the team score.